TeachBooks/he-staff/book/some_content/HR/Hiring/HigherFunctions/0Introduction.md

 The procedure for promotion and hiring of full professors is not treated here.
 For the full professor procedure, you can contact the HR advisor and you can check [this link](https://intranet.tudelft.nl/-/recruitment-selection-and-internal-procedure-of-academic-staff?p_l_back_url=%2Fsearch%3Fq%3Dbenoemings)

-*We are currently in a test phase of this procedure.
-Please let us know if you see any room for improvement via D.A.J.vanDieren@tudelft.nl*
+*We highly value your feedback!
+Please let us know when anything can be improved by sending an email to webmaster-wbk-citg@tudelft.nl*